vib-training-conferences/introduction-to-generative-ai-for-research/exercises/PromptEngineering_EspecialExamples.md

 -----

-***Promtp 1***
+***Prompt 1***

-Summarize what is and the basic steps of European Patent Convention (EPC).
-And in exemplify in 3 steps how to start the procedure for a patent request.
+Summarize what is the European Patent Convention (EPC) and the relevant stages of patent procedure meeting the requirements of the EPC.
+And exemplify in 3 steps how to start the procedure for a patent request.

 [Copy text or attach file]